 Have you ever wondered if you might be negatively reacting to something you ate?
 Many of my patients have reported feeling poorly after eating but have a difficult time pinpointing exactly what foods might be causing their symptoms.
-Adverse food reactions can be related to an allergy, sensitivity, or intolerance.
+Adverse food reactions can be related to food allergies, sensitivities, or intolerances.
 The severity and onset of symptoms can vary.

 Symptoms from adverse food reactions could include:

 - Upset stomach

 - Joint pain

 - Wheezing, shortness of breath